Twitter suspends journalists who wrote about owner Elon Musk

 "Twitter's increasing instability and volatility should be of incredible concern for everyone who uses Twitter," CNN's statement added.
 "We have asked Twitter for an explanation, and we will reevaluate our relationship based on that response."

-Another suspended journalist, Matt Binder of the technology news outlet Mashable, said he was banned Thursday night immediately after sharing a screenshot that O'Sullivan had posted before the CNN reporter's suspension.
+Another suspended journalist, Matt Binder of the technology news outlet Mashable, said he was banned Thursday night immediately after sharing a screenshot that O'Sullivan had posted before his own suspension.

 The screenshot showed a statement from the Los Angeles Police Department sent earlier Thursday to multiple media outlets, including The Associated Press, about how it was in touch with Musk's representatives about the alleged stalking incident, but that no crime report had yet been filed.